-In today's globalized, digitally-driven world, the need to be a strong corporate brand has become more important than ever.
+In today's globalized, digitally-driven world, the need for corporate branding to be consistent and powerful is more important than ever.
 89% of B2B marketers say brand awareness is their most important goal, and 77% of marketing leaders cite creating strong brands as critical to their growth plans.
+But how exactly is a strong brand built?

 Global brands are the businesses recognized all around the world - Facebook, Pepsi, Mercedes-Benz, Apple, Chanel, Netflix and Rolex, to name just a few.
 Usually operating within one dominant domestic market and holding shares in numerous, diverse local markets, these enterprises reap the highly lucrative rewards of being household names in multiple countries.

 Did you know that it is estimated that the average person is exposed to between 4,000 and 10,000 brand messages each day?
 In this competitive, multi-channel and digitally noisy space, getting ahead of the latest corporate identity and branding trends has never been more important.